 Effects of Natural Medicines on the Digestive System

-Although the 20th Century generally looked at natural treatments, digestive troubles remained a corner where the healing potential of natural medicines was allowed to a limited extent.
-This is evidenced by the names as "stomach drops", "stomach liqueur", etc. After long plums against constipation were the only natural remedy that the anti- ministry Ministry of the truth of the EU (EFSA) said.
-How is it with the effect of adaptogens in digestive disorders?
+Although the 20th Century generally looked at natural treatments, digestive problems remained a corner where the healing potential of natural medicines was allowed to a limited extent.
+This is also evidenced by names like "stomach drops", "stomach liqueur", etc. After long plums against constipation were the only natural remedy that the anti- ministry Ministry of the truth of the EU allowed (EFSA).
+But what about the effects of digestive problems on adaptogens?
 It can be said that although gastrointestinal problems for typical indications of adaptogens are not, ginseng right and probably some other adaptogens have certain effects on the digestive system.

 Effects of ginseng on the digestive system

-The second point of the classical adaptogene definition says that the adaptogen has a normalizing effect on physiology, regardless of the direction in which the deviation from normal occurs.
+The second point of the classic definition of adaptogen says that the adaptogen has a normalizing effect on physiology, regardless of the direction in which the deviation from normal occurs.
 Such an effect has ginseng on the stress axis , the immune system and the cardiovascular system.
-(On a molecular level this is explained by the fact that different ginseng panaxosides have opposite effects on these systems .)
-It is a question whether the normalizing effect of ginseng is manifested in the digestive system as well.
+(At the molecular level this is explained by the fact that different ginseng panaxosides have opposite effects on these systems .)
+It is a question whether the normalizing effect of ginseng is manifested in the gastrointestinal system.
 The answer to this question is not clear.

-I would like here to hypothesize that ginseng has a dual effect on the intestinal muscles and could theoretically help in both constipation (reduced colon activity) and in disorders caused by increased peristalsis.
+I would like here as a hypothesis to suggest that ginseng has a double effect on the intestinal muscles and could theoretically help both in constipation (reduced colonic activity) and in disorders caused by increased peristalsis.
 This hypothesis is not confirmed, but in literature it is possible to find support for the double effect of ginseng on the intestinal muscles:

-- According to Hashimoto2003cpg ginseng, it reduced the exacerbation of carbohydrate-induced small intestine.
+- According to Hashimoto2003cpg ginseng, it reduced excess carbohydrate-induced small intestine activity.

-- On the other hand, Onomura1999egr ginseng increased intestinal muscle activity (duodenum) and decreased glucose uptake.
-In addition, according to Suzuki1991 et al. , Ginseng cell culture extract increased motility of the intestine.
+- On the other hand, Onomura1999egr ginseng increased the activity of intestinal muscle (duodenum) and decreased glucose absorption.
+Further, according to Suzuki1991 et al. , The extract from the ginseng cell culture increased the motility of the mouse intestine.

 - The Kim2007egt study found effects of ginseng saponins on cells that control intestinal muscular activity.

-Regardless of ginseng's effect on intestinal muscles, ginseng leaf polysaccharides and roots in the mouse model revealed an effect against gastric ulcer ( Sun1992paa ).
+Irrespective of ginseng's effect on intestinal muscles, ginseng leaf polysaccharides and roots in the mouse model have been found to have an effect against gastric ulcer ( Sun1992paa ).
 Furthermore, the well-known anti-inflammatory effect of ginseng also relates to inflammation of the large intestine , as evidenced by Jin2010ags for P. quinquefolius .